 - Integration of personalised diagnostic imaging and therapeutic procedures (theranostics).

 - Provision of personalised image-based phenotypic results that complement genomic analysis (radiogenomics).

 - Establishment of large imaging biobanks in India that collate multicenter data at a regional and national level.

-- Deliver personalised treatment via a wide range of interventional radiologic procedures.
+- Delivery of personalised treatment via a wide range of interventional radiologic procedures.

 - A paradigm shift in the attitude of Radiologists from “report based on request” to a proactive “identification of abnormality” genre.

 - Skill upgradation and training in the widespread use of imaging biomarkers